CWorldEnder/personalcurrencytracker/README.md

 ![](readme_img/automatic_balance_updates.png)

-Notably:
+## Casket Rewards
+- For each tier of casket, one can choose a separate value

-- The casket opening rewards are ***only granted*** if the `Update on Clue Caskets` option is enabled (To make disabling them easy without setting them all to 0).
+- The rewards are ***only granted*** if the `Update on Clue Caskets` option is enabled (To make disabling them easy without having to change every reward value)

+## Miscellaneous Rewards
-- In the miscellaneous section you can set rewards for *new collection log slots*, however this makes no distinction based on the category it belongs to in the collection log (*soon&trade;*).
+- Here, you can set rewards for *new collection log slots*, however this makes no distinction based on the category it belongs to in the collection log (*soon&trade;*).
+- Also, a "reward" for dying can be set here.
+  - In this example, you are punished 5 coins for every death
+- Finally, a Reward for killing NPCs can be set.
+This is formatted as a comma-separated list of pairs of `<npc-name>#<kill-reward`.
+  - In the example, a reward of 1 coin is granted for killing a Goblin, and 6 for killing a Lynx Tamer

+## XP Rewards
+- `XP Reward`: How many coins to award
+- `XP Reward Interval`: How often to award the xp reward

+In the example, the player is awarded 1 coin for every 1000 xp gained.

 ---